 Employers and employees must both contribute basic pension insurance premiums pursuant to national and local law.
 Employers and employees both must contribute basic medical insurance premiums pursuant to national and local law.
 Employers are required to contribute work-related injury insurance premiums according to the combined wages of all of their employees and a fee rate determined by the social security agency.
 Employees do not need to contribute to work-related injury insurance.
 Employers and employees must both contribute unemployment insurance premiums pursuant to national and local law.
 Employers are required to contribute maternity insurance premiums pursuant to national and local law.
-Employees are not required to make such contributions.
 Maternity insurance benefits cover the medical costs for childbirth and provide a maternity allowance.
 Most cities in China have combined the maternity insurance with the basic medical insurance for unified collection.
 Employers and employees both must contribute to the housing provident fund pursuant to national and local law.
 The housing provident fund is used for employees to purchase, construct, renovate or rebuild personal dwellings.
 Apart from the abovementioned mandatory insurances, employers are free to purchase supplementary commercial insurance for their employees at their own discretion.

-In the beginning of each year, the State Council will announce a holiday schedule which indicates 11 national holidays, including 1 day of New Year Holiday, 3 days of Chinese New Year, 1 day of Tomb Sweeping Day, 1 day of Labor Day, 1 day of Dragon Boat Day, 1 day of Mid-Autumn Day, and 3 days of National Day.
+In the beginning of each year, the State Council will announce a holiday schedule which indicates 11 national holidays, including 1 day for the New Year Holiday, 3 days for the Chinese New Year, 1 day for Tomb Sweeping Day, 1 day for Labour Day, 1 day for Dragon Boat Day, 1 day for Mid-Autumn Day and 3 days of leave for National Day.

 According to the Regulations on Paid Annual Leave of Employees, employees who have worked between one and ten cumulative years are entitled to five days of annual leave.
-Employees who have worked between ten and 20 cumulative years are entitled to ten days of annual leave.
-Employees who have worked for more than 20 cumulative years are entitled to 15 days of annual leave.
-If the employer fails to arrange annual leave for employees due to business reasons, the employer must pay an encashment to employees for such accrued but untaken annual leave.
-This encashment should total 300% (100% has been included in the monthly salary and therefore only 200% needs to be additionally paid) of an employee’s daily normal salary for each accrued but untaken day of annual leave.
+Employees who have worked between ten and twenty cumulative years are entitled to ten days of annual leave.
+Employees who have worked for more than twenty cumulative years are entitled to fifteen days of annual leave.
+If the employer fails to arrange annual leave for employees due to business reasons, the employer must pay an encashment to employees for such accrued, but untaken annual leave.
+The encashment value should total 300% of an employee’s daily normal salary for each accrued, but untaken day of annual leave (100% has been included in the monthly salary and therefore only 200% shall be paid additionally).

 During an employee’s sick leave period, his or her salary will be determined and paid based on the standard of sick pay and sick benefits during the medical treatment period according to state laws and local regulations.
-If an employee suffers from a non-work-related illness or injury and needs to stop working as a result of medical treatment, a medical leave between 3 and 24 months will be granted according to local regulations in the place where the employee works and based on the employee’s years of service with the current employer and all previous employers (e.g. the employee’s entire employment history).
+If an employee suffers from a non-work-related illness or injury and needs to stop working as a result of medical treatment, a medical treatment period between 3 and 24 months will be granted according to local regulations in the place where the employee works, and based on the employee’s years of service with the current employer and all previous employers (e.g. the employee’s entire employment history).
 If an employee cannot perform his or her original work or other work arranged by the employer after his or her statutory medical treatment period expires, the employer has the right to terminate the employment contract and pay severance upon giving the employee a 30-days’ advance written notice or one month’s payment in lieu of notice.
 In addition, subject to local regulations in different cities, the employer may pay medical treatment subsidies equivalent to 6 to 12 months of his or her salary based on the seriousness of his or her sickness.

-Disability could be caused by non-work-related injury or work-related injury.
+Disability could be caused by a non-work-related injury or a work-related injury.
 If the employee’s disability is caused by a non-work-related injury, the employee could enjoy the same benefits (sick pay, medical leave and medical treatment subsidies) as in the event of illness.
 If an employee needs to suspend his or her work in order to receive medical treatment for a work-related injury or an occupational disease, his or her original wage and welfare benefits shall remain unchanged during the suspension period.
 The suspension period is generally no longer than 12 months.

 Pensions: Mandatory and Typically Provided

 Currently in China, mandatory and typically provided pensions only include the basic pension insurance.
-Recently, the government decides to reduce the employer’s pension insurance contribution rate to lower the cost of private businesses.
-The Circular of the Ministry of Human Resource and Social Security on Periodically Lowering Social Insurance Premium Rate requests that from May 1, 2016, if employers’ pension insurance contribution rate in any province (city, district) is greater than 20%, it shall be reduced to 20%, and if the said rate is 20% and the cumulative balance of the pension insurance fund could afford at least nine months’ payment in any province (city, district), it may periodically be reduced to 19% in two years’ term.
+Recently, the government decided to reduce the employer’s pension insurance contribution rate to lower the cost of private businesses.
+Starting from 1 May 2019, if the employer’s contribution rate for the basic pension insurance in any province (city, district) is higher than 16%, it can be reduced to 16%.